Fishing in Lake Berryessa

 However, when the lake is murky, selecting darker lures and thicker diameter lines is the formula for good results.
 At the height of spring, if fishing near drop-offs and rocky points, soft plastics and crawfish-imitating jigs can be effective bait.

-Largemouths are called bucketmouths because of their large jaw which allows the mouth to open so wide and considered the heavyweights in Lake Berryessa.
+Largemouths are called bucket mouths because of their large jaw, which allows the mouth to open so broadly, and they are considered the heavyweights in Lake Berryessa.
 It’s a fish with a reputation for an aggressive temper.

 If you are after a prize catch, then later winter into early spring is the time to snag a hefty trophy bass.
 Early May is the spawn or post-spawn period for largemouth bass in different lake sectors.
 At this time, they seek shallow water in the backs of coves at depths of under 3 feet.

-This type of bass prefers weeds and fallen timber, and you can find them across the entire lake.
+This type of bass prefers weeds and fallen timber, and you can find them when fishing in Lake Berryessa.
 The easiest way to tempt it is with dainty lures and worms.